 Pavilion and shop

 In the Pavilion visitors can enjoy coffee and cake, lunch and drinks.
 The terrace offers a wonderful view out over the IJmeer and the passing parade of boats.
 Visitors coming with their own boat are welcome in the Pavilion (free admission).
-The shop has a wide
+The shop has a wide selection of souvenirs.

 How to reach Pampus